ValUtils/ValVault/README.md

 ## Installation

-The prefered method of instaltion is through `pip` but if you know better use the package manager that you want.
+The preferred method of installation is through `pip` but if you know better use the package manager that you want.

 ```sh
 pip install ValVault